moldach/project-directory/README.md

 setup a project with code coverage, vignettes, unit testing *etc.* out of the box.

+By organizing files into an R package, you follow conventions that save you tume thinking about the best way to organize your project.
+Writing functions for packages makes it easy to document the use of code (particularly if you use `roxygen2`).
+This documentation can help you be productive more quickly when returning to work on a project after stepping away from it.

 As a project grows in size and collaboration, having the more rigid structure offered by a package format becomes increasingly valuable.
 Packages can automate installation of dependencies, perform checks that